kevlarxyz/.github/README.md

-# .github
+# Kevlar

-README for the Kevlar Org
+A Warm, Flexible, and fully open source custody solution for digital assets